jajan20/project3-new-concepts-with-realtime-data/README.md

 ## Herkansing
 Sadly I was sick for the last 2 days of the project, so I'll continue my work from then.
 After a meeting with one of the teachers, I've decided that my concept was too big for such a small amount of time.

+Design is made based for smartphones.
+Since customers will be carrying handheld devices.

 ## Redesign
 In the redesign, I've decided I would only use the gas consumption.
 Customers can see how much gas is consumed while preparing their dishes.